missalyss/never_bored/README.md

 # NeverBored
 An app to help cure boredom!
-NeverBored inspires users to have unique & fun experiences with friends, family & while riding solo!
-Jump on the band wagon and help your community to live a little "extra".
+NeverBored is a community-driven web-app for collecting and sharing activity ideas that inspire users to find new and fun experiences with friends, family, a date, or while riding solo!

-You have autonomy to choose your inspiration.
-Engage with our app and be inspired with the results.
+Developed April 2017

 ## Features